Introduction / History

 In 1928, the Soviet authorities launched an anti-religious campaign aimed at the complete destruction of Islam among the Turkmen.
 The campaign was the harshest and most violent of all anti-Islamic attacks in Central Asia.
 Today, despite the outward conformity to Islam, mysticism and other past religious traditions are still prevalent.

-There is little awareness of Christianity among the Turkmen, and less than 1000 are believers.
+There is little awareness of Christianity among the Turkmen, and very few are believers.
 Christian churches have been closed, and members told they cannot meet.
 Believers face scrutiny from the government.
 Hostility to evangelistic activities has increased since 1997.

 Although there is only a small population of Turkmen who have crossed the northwestern border of Turkmenistan and are living in Kazakhstan, the Bible League is using Project Philip there and training church planters effectively.